ukff/kyma-environment-broker/docs/contributor/02-30-kyma-versions.md

 This ConfigMap contains a default version for a global account and a subaccount.
 The **3e64ebae-38b5-46a0-b1ed-9ccee153a0ae** parameter is a global account ID, and the value is the Kyma version specified for this global account.
 The **df29c526-0c3d-4e2c-ba41-8b69cde41961** and **4abbc9b5-055a-4571-b762-9d61b4b8a2e7** parameters are a subaccount IDs, and the values are the Kyma versions specified for those subaccounts.

-The Kyma version value could be either a Github tag (e.g. `1.15.0-rc1` or `1.16.0`), a version built from a pull request (e.g. `PR-3721`), or a version from the `main` branch with the specific commit hash, for example: `1ab234`.
+The Kyma version value could be either a GitHub tag (for example, `1.15.0-rc1` or `1.16.0`), a version built from a pull request (for example, `PR-3721`), or a version from the `main` branch with the specific commit hash, for example: `1ab234`.

+> [!NOTE]
->**NOTE:** From April 8, 2021, the default branch on the `kyma` repository switched from `master` to `main`.
+> From April 8, 2021, the default branch on the `kyma` repository switched from `master` to `main`.
 For this reason, versions with commits from before this date are not supported.

 You can also specify a Kyma version using the **kymaVersion** provisioning parameter, for example: